Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 • More time to break in: Some mattresses built with high-quality materials like memory foam can take time to break in and feel more comfortable to the sleeper.
 On average, beds have about a 30-day break-in period.
 As such, you may not fully feel those orthopedic benefits the first few nights of sleeping on your new mattress, but in time, you should.

-• Higher cost: An orthopedic mattress may not be the best option for people who are on a very tight budget.
+• Higher cost: An orthopedic mattress may not be the best option for people on a tight budget.
 Higher-quality materials and constructions often equate to a higher price tag, so orthopedic mattresses may not provide a financially viable option for folks looking for a budget mattress option.

 • More difficult to distinguish: Not all mattresses advertised as orthopedic beds are truly orthopedic.
 There are no restrictions on what you can call an “orthopedic” bed, so it’s important to do your research and consult your doctor to help you choose the right mattress for your individual needs.